-Tucker is a meditation teacher and Clinical Psychologist.
+Dr. Tucker Peck is a meditation teacher and Clinical Psychologist.
 He studied meditation with Sharon Salzberg and then with Upasaka Culadasa.
-He is the founding director of the Open Dharma Foundation, a scholarship fund for meditation retreats.
+A former professor, he is the founding director of the scholarship fund Open Dharma Foundation, and co-host of the podcast Teaching Meditation.
 He lives in Alameda, California, an island in the San Francisco Bay.
 You can read more about Tucker here.

 “Tucker Peck is both bright and wise.
 He has a great talent for taking classical psychotherapeutic and meditative insights and making them real for our time and concerns.
 He is also a lot of fun.”